If you have an autoimmune condition such as psoriatic arthritis, your doctor might suggest Cosentyx (secukinumab) as a treatment option.

 Your doctor will prescribe your dosage based on your individual needs.
 They can explain how all of these factors affect your dosage.

-Cosentyx is a medication that’s injected under your skin.
 You can find helpful videos about how to inject Cosentyx on the manufacturer’s website.
 You can also talk with a Cosentyx support specialist and get live virtual injection training.
 Call Cosentyx Connect at 844-COSENTYX (844-267-3689) for this service.

 You can also ask your pharmacist for more information on how to inject Cosentyx.

-If you miss your regular dose of Cosentyx, take it as soon as you remember.
-But don’t double your normal Cosentyx dose.
+If you miss your regular injection of Cosentyx, take it as soon as you remember.
+But don’t double your typical Cosentyx dose.
 This could increase your risk for serious side effects.
+If you miss a dose, call your doctor or pharmacist to find out when you should take your next dose.

 If you need help remembering to take your dose of Cosentyx, try using a medication reminder.
 This can include setting an alarm, downloading a reminder app, or setting a timer on your phone.
 A kitchen timer can work, too.